How To Set Up a No-Code Asana-Jira Integration

 - (optional) you can also tell Unito to take specific actions in the destination tool after creating the synced item, such as: setting a label/tag, assigning the task to a team member, moving it to a particular section, etc.

-If you chose a 2-way flow direction in the previous step, you’ll choose rules for both directions.
+If you chose a 2-way flow direction in the previous step, you can add rules for both Jira issues synced to Asana and Asana tasks synced to Jira.

 NOTE: Rules are intended to help you keep only the most relevant information in sync to avoid oversharing unnecessary details.
 You can apply custom labels to your issues or tasks to be even more precise about what kind of data is shared.